With all of the selections out there, how do we define the best sleep tracker?

 Affordable sleep tracking and home integration at its finest!

 The Withings sleep tracker is easy to use—you just place it underneath your mattress and sync the app to your phone to view your data and use it to sleep better.
-It is perfect for the lone sleeper and will provide you with information that will help you get back on track with the best sleep schedule for you.
+It is perfect for the lone sleeper and will provide you with information that will help you get back on track with the most appropriate sleep schedule for you.

-The best part about this sleep tracker is that it not only monitors your sleep but also tracks your heart rate during the night and detects any snoring during the night—which will help you figure out what triggers your snoring during the night as well.
+The great part about this sleep tracker is that it not only monitors your sleep but also tracks your heart rate during the night and detects any snoring during the night—which will help you figure out what triggers your snoring during the night as well.

 - Great price